West Meon railway station: History

-The Meon Valley line was particularly difficult to construct, costing the equivalent of 27 million pounds in today's money.).
+The Meon Valley line was particularly difficult to construct, costing the equivalent of 27 million pounds in 1983 values.).
 The terrain around West Meon was very uneven, requiring large works of civil engineering to build the railway.
-In quick succession, heading into West Meon from the north, the line required a tall embankment with a large tunnel driven through it to carry it over the A272, a tunnel and, immediately before the station, an impressive wrought-iron viaduct over the Meon Valley itself.
+In quick succession, heading into West Meon from the north, the line required a tall embankment with a large tunnel driven through it to carry it over the A272, a tunnel and, immediately before the station, an impressive viaduct of wrought iron over the River Meon valley itself.